basir/ecommerce-shopping-cart/README.md

-# E-commerce Shopping Cart Application For International Users
+# E-commerce Shopping Cart Application For International Users as well as Local Users
 Learn React & Redux From 0 to 100 in this course at https://codingwithbasir.com

 ## Demo